 Firstly, I would like to acknowledge the commitment shown by HRH the Grand Duchess of Luxembourg in using her influential voice to highlight the necessity of eliminating conflict-related sexual violence.
-This determination was reflected in 2019 with the organisation in Luxembourg of an International forum aimed at ending sexual violence in conflict zones.
+This determination was reflected in 2019 with the organisation in Luxembourg of an International Forum aimed at ending sexual violence in conflict zones.
 This dedication was also behind her initiative to launch the association Stand Speak Rise Up! of which I have the honour of being a member of the Board of Directors.
-Our goals of supporting survivors, advocating for justice, and campaigning to eradicate rape as a weapon of war, bear similarities to my life's commitment.
+Our goals of supporting survivors, advocating for justice, and campaigning to eradicate rape as a weapon of war, bear similarities to my life's struggles.

 For too long, indifference and inaction have prevailed.
 However, since the adoption of UN Security Council Resolutions 1325 and 1820, the link between sexual violence and international peace and security has been clearly established.
-The use of rape and other gender-based crimes as a war strategy have rightly been codified as a war crime in the Rome Statute establishing the International Criminal Court, as well as a constituent act of the crime of genocide.
+The use of rape and other gender-based crimes as a war strategy have rightly been codified as a war crime in the Rome Statute establishing the International Criminal Court.
+Moreover, is a weapon that can be used in genocide.